vendelin8/elements/README.md

 ```

 Then you can move in the calendar
--a single day by Right and Left cursor key
+- a single day by Right and Left cursor key
--one month by Up and Down cursor key
+- one month by Up and Down cursor key
--one year by PageUp and PageDown key
+- one year by PageUp and PageDown key

 It uses local time zone by default.
 If you want to change that, overwrite `TIMEZONE` at the top of `Taskfile.yml` or call it like that.